amazon-ion/ion-java-path-extraction/README.md

 binary file is ~81M and the text file ~95M.
 There are four benchmarks types:
 1. `dom`: fully materializes a DOM for the file using an `IonLoader`.
 1. `full`: fully materializes all struct fields as `IonValue`s using a path extractor.
-1. `partial`: materializes a single struct fields as `IonValue` using a path extractor.
+1. `partial`: materializes a single struct fields as `IonValue` using a path extractor.a
 1. `partialNoDom`: access the java representation directly of a single struct field without materializing an `IonValue`.

 There is a binary and a text version for all four benchmark types.
 See the `PathExtractorBenchmark` class for more details.

 To execute the benchmarks run: `gradle --no-daemon jmh`, requires an internet connection as it downloads the data set.
-Results bellow, higher is better.
+Results below, higher is better.

 ```
 Benchmark                                   Mode  Cnt   Score   Error  Units